About Queensland's waste levy

 This is underpinned by Queensland’s waste disposal levy, which commenced on 1 July 2019.
 The levy is payable on all waste (including waste generated in another state or territory) disposed to a levyable waste disposal site within the levy zone or, if it has been generated within the levy zone and disposed of to a landfill outside the levy zone in Queensland (see levy liabilities table).

-The levy zone covers 39 out of Queensland's 77 local government areas.
+The levy zone is divided into two areas, covering 39 out of Queensland's 77 local government areas:

 Why have a waste levy?